bctan87/js_quiz_app/README.md

 - Game ends when the user (a) answered all questions or (b) time ran out
 - User's score is the remaining time
+- Play a

 ![SC9](/assets/images/sc9.png)

+- Leaderboard page
+- Go Back will take a user back to the landing page

 ## Media Queries